fenago/oracle19c-labs/dataguard/lab_guides/lab23.md

     DGMGRL> show configuration
     ```

-14. Return to the SQL\*Plus session on stndby connected as oracle with
+14. Return to the SQL\*Plus session on orcldg connected as oracle with
-    the environment variables set to stndby.
+    the environment variables set to orcldg.
 Use SQL\*Plus to restart
     and mount the physical standby database..

     ```